cfoh/Multi-Armed-Bandit-Example/README.md

 - During exploration, it randomly picks an ad.
 After showing the ad, it observes whether the ad banner has been clicked by the user.
 The outcome is translated to `rewards` and recorded in a `reward table`.
 - During exploitation, it checks the `reward table` to look for the ad that has the highest average reward.
 It then picks that ad to show to the user.

-The average reward of an arm can be calculated by
+The average reward of an arm can be calculated directly by

 $Q_{k}(a) = \frac{1}{k}\left(r_1 + r_2 + \cdots + r_k\right)$